nivanov045/calendar/README.md

-# curly-waffle
+# Calendar System

-## Возможности
+## Features
-* создать пользователя
+* create a user
-* создать встречу в календаре пользователя со списком приглашенных пользователей
+* create a meeting in a user's calendar with a list of invited users
-* получить детали встречи
+* get meeting details
-* принять или отклонить приглашение другого пользователя
+* accept or decline another user's invitation
-* найти все встречи пользователя для заданного промежутка времени
+* find all user meetings for a given time range
-* для заданного списка пользователей и минимальной продолжительности встречи, найти ближайшей интервал времени, в котором все эти пользователи свободны
+* for a given list of users and a minimum meeting duration, find the nearest time interval in which all these users are free

-У встреч в календаре возможна следующая настройка повторов:
+Meetings in the calendar can have the following recurrence settings:

-* без повтора
+* no repeat
-* каждый день
+* every day
-* каждую неделю
+* every week
-* каждый год
+* every year
-* с понедельника по пятницу
+* Monday through Friday

-## Настройки сервера
+## Server Settings
-Для указания адреса сервера можно использовать флаг командной строки `a` или переменную окружения `ADDRESS`. По умолчанию `127.0.0.1:8080`.
+To specify the server address, you can use the command line flag `a` or the environment variable `ADDRESS`.
+By default, `127.0.0.1:8080`.

-## Использование:
+## Usage
-Сервер принимает `POST` и `GET` запросы с `content-type application/json`.
+The server accepts `POST` and `GET` requests with `content-type application/json`.

-### Создание пользователя
+### Create a user
-#### Запрос
+#### Request
-`POST` на `create-user` в формате
+`POST` to `/create-user` in the format

     {
         "info" : {